Why is this co-op more beneficial than other retail options?

 Are consumer allowed to choose some or all of their veggies e.g we do not like Kale?

-For the 2016 season, we will offer veggies in three manners:
+We offer veggies in three manners:

 - you order individual items (like “2 heads of green head lettuce”),